Back to Blog

 Modern Stockfish adds in a small neural network for position evaluation.
 The key difference from an LLM: a neural net takes the board state as structured input and outputs a single score.
 It doesn't generate moves.
 It evaluates the board and outputs a score indicating whether the position is better or worse for one side.
 The search algorithm does the reasoning.
 The network just answers "how good is this position?"
 The combined approach in how Stockfish is built is the right architecture for the problem of playing chess well.

-Stockfish's Nural Net layers in action.
+Stockfish's Neural Net layers in action.
 Image from the Chessprogramming wiki.

 Won't LLMs just get better?